 - Lack of technical resources to build custom solutions

-- Performance Improvement applications track milestones, deliverables, and outcomes
+- Created Performance Improvement applications to better track milestones, deliverables, and outcomes

 - Immediate visibility into all Performance Improvement initiatives

-- Quickbases' flexible application management allowed for users to rapidly develop and deploy new apps
+- Quickbases' flexible application management allowed for users to rapidly develop and deploy new applications

-- Cost savings realized through reduced development time and resource demand
+- Cost of savings realized through reduced development time and resource demand

-- Opened communication among PI practitioners, resulting in reduced duplication of efforts and increased spread of successful work efforts
+- Opened communication which helped eliminate redundancy and increase spread of successful work efforts

 A Legacy of Care

-Boosting efficiency across a large hospital network is no easy task.
-In the early 2000s, OSF HealthCare deployed the 6 Sigma process improvement methodology to drive strategy to action.
-In 2009, the OSF Ministry Services Performance Improvement division was formed.
-It serves as an integrated, enterprise-wide focused division that facilitates priorities and guidance for strategic transformation, conducts performance monitoring and reporting, and assists in identification of performance improvement opportunities.
+Boosting efficiency across this large hospital network is no easy task.
+OSF HealthCare has strived to improve efficiency, and in 2009 created a Performance Improvement division to help facilitate priorities and guidance for strategic transformation, conduct performance monitoring and reporting, and identify performance improvement opportunities.

-Current improvement efforts occur at the system, region, and local levels with teams tasked to drive efficiency, generate cost savings, or improve quality of care.
-Transparency and spreading of best practices often proved challenging, as there was not a central tool or process for sharing information.
+Transparency and communicating best practices across the large network have often proved challenging without a central tool or process to share information.
 By the time data could be collected, analyzed, and shared with other teams across the network, the information might already be out of date.

-OSF HealthCare needed visibility into all Performance Improvement initiatives to understand where efficiencies could be gained, assess possible duplication of efforts, monitor progress and track outcomes across the system.
-The Performance Improvement Portfolio Management Office (PMO) identified the need to find a solution to address these challenges.
+OSF HealthCare needed visibility into all Performance Improvement initiatives to better understand where efficiencies could be gained, assess any redundancies, monitor progress, and track outcomes across the system.

-The healthcare systems Information Technology team is focused on mission-critical technologies that support direct patient care, so the Performance Improvement team sought a platform that could be managed by citizen developers without coding or programming skills.
-After evaluating several platforms, the team chose Quick Base because it offered the fastest path to developing applications even if users had little to no traditional coding background.
+The Performance Improvement team needed a platform that could be managed by citizen developers who may have no technical background.
+After evaluating several platforms, the team chose Quickbase because it offered the fastest path to developing applications even if users had little to no traditional coding background.

 Living Up to a Promise

 OSF HealthCare officials said Quickbase has also offered them the flexibility to create new applications to solve unforeseen challenges or adapt on the fly.
-For example, the Performance Improvement team has been able to utilize the flexibility of Quick Base to develop applications that meet the demands of multiple strategic supporting arms across OSF HealthCare.
-The end result is a more efficient organization that delivers the highest-quality care.
+For example, the Performance Improvement team has been able to develop applications that meet the demands of multiple strategic supporting arms across OSF HealthCare.
+The result is a more efficient organization that delivers the highest-quality care.